ghent360/PrntrBoard/README.md

 Some features of the board:
 -----
   + 5x Trinamic super quiet drivers (TMC2130 or TMC2660)
-  + Marlin firmware
+  + Marlin 2.0 firmware
   + (2+2) controllable fans and 2x "always on" fan connectors
   + 3x min and max endstops for the x, y and z axis
   + 2x end stops for fillament end detection
-  + SPI lcd connector for ST7735 screen
+  + SPI or I2C display connector for ST7735 or SSD1306 screen + one button and rotary encoder
   + Dual thermocouple connectors (for MAX31866, MAX31855 or MAX6675 boards)
   + selectable fan voltage (5V or Vin)